5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 - Save your config and reboot
 - Verify that all the kext listed above are loaded in macOS Sonoma.
 Enter `kextstat` in Terminal and check the list.
 If they are not loaded, add `-brcmfxbeta`boot-arg to your config.
 Save, reboot and verify again.
 - Apply Root patches with OCLP 0.6.9 or newer (you can find the nightly build [here](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/1077#issuecomment-1646934494))
-- If the "Networking: Modern Wirless" or "Netwworking: Legacy Wireless" option is not shown in the list of avaialble patches, you need enable the option in the Source Code and build OpenCore Patcher yourself.
+- If the "Networking: Modern Wireless" or "Networking: Legacy Wireless" option is not shown in the list of available patches, you need enable the option in the Source Code and build OpenCore Patcher yourself.
 Details [here](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809431)
 - Reboot.
 After that WiFi should work (if your card is supported).

-**Compatible Cards**: only a couple of wifi cards are support at the moment.
-Depending on the card you are using you have to enable the correct option for patching Wifi (modern or legacy_wifi):

-- **Modern**:
-	- Broadcom BCM94350, BCM94360, BCM43602, BCM94331, BCM943224
-- **Legacy**:
-	- Atheros Chipsets
-	- Broadcom BCM94322, BCM94328

 ## Building OCLP from Source

-- Dowlonad the [Source Code](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/sonoma-development) of the Sonoma Development Branch and unzip it
+- Download the [Source Code](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/sonoma-development) of the Sonoma Development Branch and unzip it
 -  Enter in Terminal:

     ```